Immunogenic hyperthyroidism E05.0

 This section has been translated automatically.

-Interdisciplinary cooperation (general practitioner, endocrinologist, nuclear medicine specialist, surgeon, ophthalmologist) is an essential prerequisite for optimal individual patient care and long-term therapeutic success.
+Interdisciplinary cooperation (general practitioner, endocrinologist, nuclear medicine specialist, surgeon, ophthalmologist) is a mandatory prerequisite for optimal individual patient care and long-term therapeutic success.

-The treatment of immunohyperthyroidism type MB is traditionally (in Anglo-American countries, subtotal or total thyroidectomy is preferred as primary therapy: Genovese BM et al. 2013) primarily with thyrostatic drugs that inhibit the synthesis of thyroid hormones.
+The treatment of MB-type immune hyperthyroidism is traditionally (in Anglo-American countries subtotal or total thyroidectomy is preferred as primary therapy: Genovese BM et al. 2013) primarily with thyreostatics, which inhibit the synthesis of thyroid hormones.
 The drugs of choice are thiamizole, carbimazole and propylthiouracil.

-After 1 year the therapy is discontinued.
-A sustained remission is only expected in about 50% of patients.
+Therapy is discontinued after 1 year.
+A sustained remission can only be expected in around 50% of patients.
 Smoking increases the recurrence rate!
-The TRAk level after 6 months of therapy has prognostic significance.
-With values > 10IU/l a remission is unlikely.
-Definitive rehabilitation (surgery, radioiodine therapy) should be aimed for.
+The TRAk level after 6 months of therapy is of prognostic significance.
+Remission is unlikely with values > 10IU/l.
+Definitive treatment (surgery, radioiodine therapy) should be sought.

-Long-term antithyroid therapy over several years seems to reduce the high risk of recurrence somewhat, but involves risks of side effects and compliance problems.
+Although long-term antithyroid therapy over several years appears to reduce the high risk of recurrence somewhat, it carries the risk of side effects and compliance problems.

-In juvenile patients with immunohyperthyroidism type MB the success rate is significantly lower, so that in >50% of these patients a definitive therapy (radioiodine therapy or surgical therapy) should be carried out in the long term.
+In adolescent patients with MB-type immune hyperthyroidism, the success rate is significantly lower, so that definitive therapy (radioiodine therapy or surgical therapy) should be carried out in >50% of these patients in the long term.

-In case of recurrence of hyperthyroidism (in 50% of the cases), which occurs after one year of continuous thyrostatic therapy, a definitive follow-up treatment (radioiodine therapy or surgery) is preferred.
+In the case of recurrence of hyperthyroidism (in 50% of cases), which occurs after one year of continuous thyrostatic therapy, definitive follow-up treatment (radioiodine therapy or surgery) is preferred.

-If there are contraindications or a justified indication for an alternative treatment, a new drug therapy with an antithyroid substance can be tried for another year.
-At the latest, however, after the second recurrence of hyperthyroidism, a definitive cure should be given.
+If there are contraindications or a justified indication for an alternative treatment, a new attempt at drug therapy with an antithyroid substance can be made for a further year.
+However, definitive treatment should take place at the latest after the second recurrence of hyperthyroidism.

-Patients with EO whose hyperthyroidism is not sufficiently controlled or recurs under consistent antithyroid medication should be immediately given definitive therapy (surgery; RJT under glucocorticosteroid protection).
+In patients with EO whose hyperthyroidism is not sufficiently controlled under consistent antithyroid medication or relapses, definitive therapy (surgery; RJT under glucocorticosteroid protection) should be carried out immediately.

-Supplementary drug therapy: In case of tachycardia beta-blockers, e.g. propanol, which inhibits the conversion of T4 to T3.
+Additional drug therapy: In the case of tachycardia, beta-blockers, e.g. propanol, which inhibits the conversion of T4 to T3.

-Therapy of the thyrotoxic crisis: in-patient intensive care unit (Thiamizol 80mg i.v. every 8 hours).
+Therapy of thyrotoxic crisis: inpatient intensive care unit (thiamizole 80mg i.v. every 8 hours).
 Otherwise symptomatic therapy (fluid, electrolyte and calorie replacement).

-For radioiodine therapy immunohyperthyroidism type MB, hearth doses of 150 to 200 Gy are used.
-With this radiation dose, hyperthyroidism is usually safely eliminated.
+Radioiodine therapy (RJT): In radioiodine therapy for MB-type immunohyperthyroidism, focal doses of 150 to 200 Gy are used.
+This radiation dose usually safely eliminates the hyperthyroidism.
 Pronounced hyperthyroidism must be corrected with medication before the radioactive iodine is applied.
-However, low-dose antithyroid therapy does not have to be discontinued before RJT is performed.
-To avoid hypothyroidism, which has an unfavourable effect on the course of EO, substitution with LT4 (50 to 75 µg per day) should be carried out early on following ablative RJT.
-The substitution is necessary for life.
+On the other hand, low-dose antithyroid therapy does not have to be discontinued before RJT is carried out.
+To avoid hypothyroidism, which has an unfavorable effect on the course of EO, substitution with LT4 (50 to 75 µg per day) should take place early on following ablative RJT.
+Substitution is necessary for the rest of the patient's life.

-In total, more than 50% of patients after RJT are expected to develop latent or manifest hypothyroidism.
-This can only occur years after the end of RJT therapy as so-called late hypothyroidism.
-In patients with immunohyperthyroidism of type MB and EO, RJT should only be carried out under passive glucocorticosteroid protection (e.g. 30 to 40 milligrams of prednisone per day for two weeks, followed by gradual dosage) because of the unfavourable antigen release for the course of EO.
+Overall, the development of latent or manifest hypothyroidism must be expected in more than 50% of patients after RJT.
+This can occur years after the end of RJ therapy as so-called late hypothyroidism.
+In patients with MB and EO-type immune hyperthyroidism, RJT should only be carried out under temporary glucocorticosteroid protection (e.g. 30 to 40 milligrams of prednisone/day for two weeks, followed by a tapered dosage) due to the unfavorable antigen release for the course of EO.

 Operative therapie